-Traveling x-ray tech jobs can help to expand your skill set and grow in your career.
-Gaining exposure to many different computer systems and types of technologies are just a few of the perks to taking a travel radiology job.
-Travelers also have the opportunity to learn best practices from their radiology colleagues, and work with a wide variety of patients.
+Traveling x-ray tech jobs can help to expand your skillset and grow in your career.
+Gaining exposure to many different computer systems and types of technologies are just a few of the perks of taking a travel radiology job.
+Travelers also have the opportunity to learn best practices from their radiology colleagues and work with a wide variety of patients.

 Future employers can appreciate the varied experience and the flexibility that travelers gain from adapting to various workplace settings.